The European market potential for soap

 Material

-To make soap, vegetable or animal oils are generally mixed with lye (sodium hydroxide) and water.
-Vegetable oils range from palm oil to more luxurious oils like olive oil or shea butter.
-Synthetic or natural fragrances and colours can be added, as well as nourishing ingredients.
 Ingredients that are related to a specific region or origin, like Moroccan argan oil, can add value to your soap.
-Natural and authentic soaps are especially popular in the higher segments and they are often made with sustainable ingredients, packaging and production methods.
+Natural and authentic soaps are especially popular in the higher-end segments.
+They are often made with sustainable ingredients, packaging and production methods.

 Design